ralph-mcardell/dibase-rpi-python/README.txt

 relevant to input values - as changes to written values to output pins could have notification handled elsewhere by software.
-To take advantage of pin state change notifications we can request a pin be opened with a wait mode value by providing a second character in the open mode string:
+To take advantage of pin state change notifications we can request a pin be opened with a blocking mode value by providing a second character in the open mode string:

-* 'N' indicates no wait mode.
-Only mode supported for writable pins (default)
+* 'N' indicates no edge state transition events are raised and so reads will be non-blocking polling mode.
+Only mode supported for writable pins. (default)

-* 'R' wait for rising edge state transitions - i.e. when the input value changes from 0 to 1
+* 'R' Raise rising edge state transitions events - i.e. when the input value changes from 0 to 1

-* 'F' wait for falling edge state transitions - i.e. when the input value changes from 1 to 0
+* 'F' Raise falling edge state transitions events - i.e. when the input value changes from 1 to 0

-* 'B' wait for both (or either) edge state transitions
+* 'B' Raise events for both edge state transitions

 Note that if no mode string value is passed or an empty mode string passed then the default direction and wait modes are
-used: 'rN' : open for reading (input), not waitable.
+used: 'rN' : open for reading (input), non-blocking.

-The object returned from open_pin will have operations pertinent to the requested open mode, so a pin opened for writing will have a write operation but no read or wait operations.
+The object returned from open_pin will have operations pertinent to the requested open mode, so a pin opened for writing will have a write operation but no read operations.

-A read pin opened that is not waitable will have a read operation but no write or wait operations.
+A read pin opened for reading with no edge state transition events will have a non-blocking read operation but no write operation.

-A read pin opened that is waitable will have read and wait operations but no write operation.
+A read pin opened for reading with edge state transition events will have a blocking read operation but no write operation.

-All such objects can be queried to determine if they are readable, writeable, waitable or closed and for the underlying OS file descriptor number representing the file descriptor used to access the GPIO pin's sys file system *value* file.
+All such objects can be queried to determine if they are readable, writeable, blocking or closed and for the underlying OS file descriptor number representing the file descriptor used to access the GPIO pin's sys file system *value* file.
 Unlike some other Raspberry Pi Python GPIO packages pin IO objects